Start from: US$ 90 Per Person

 Patan Dabar Square

-Patan Dabar SquarePatan Durbar Square is situated in the heart of Lalitpur district; on the southern bank of the Bagmati River about five km south west of Kathmandu.
-Patan Dabar Square is one of the historical sites listed in world Heritage List by UNESCO in 1979.
+Patan Dabar SquarePatan Durbar Square is situated in the heart of Lalitpur district; on the southern bank of the Bagmati River about five km southwest of Kathmandu.
+Patan Durbar Square is one of the historical sites listed on the world Heritage List by UNESCO in 1979.
 It is full of Buddhist monuments and Hindu temples.
-Patan is regarded as the oldest city among three cities in the valley.
+Patan is regarded as the oldest city among the three cities in the valley.
 This whole city is known as the city of metal works and artists.
-Patan Dabar Square is highly populated by Newars, mostly are Buddhists.
-Among historical sites, Patan Durbar square is the most amazing site.
-Square boasts of many famous sites and unique architectures.
+Patan Dabar Square is highly populated by Newars, mostly Buddhists.
+Among historical sites, Patan Durbar Square is the most amazing site.
+The square boasts many famous sites and unique architecture.
 The museum inside the Durbar is known as one of the best museums in Asia.
 It specializes in bronze statues and religious objects.
-It opens daily at 9 am to 5 pm.
+It opens daily from 9 am to 5 pm.
 It is closed only three days during Dashain and three days during Tihar, Krishna Mandir in Patan Durbar square was built to honor an incarnation of Lord Vishnu.
 This temple is the best example of stone architecture in Nepal.
 Scenes from the Mahabharat, Asias greatest mythological war, are carved on the wall of this temple.
-The Bhimsen temple is to honor Bhimsen-great wrestler, brother of Pandavs and a deity to Nepalese Businessmen, contains fine sample of metal craft.
+The Bhimsen temple is to honor Bhimsen-great wrestler, brother of Pandavs, and a deity to Nepalese Businessmen and contains fine samples of metal craft.
 The best place, however, to see metal sculpture is the Hiranya Varna Mahabihar, the "Golden Temple".
 Mahabouddha Temple and Uku Bahol are also good sites.
-Many more temples dedicated to Ganesh, the elephant headed God, Shiva Narsingha, Taleju and others are situated in the Patan Durbar square.
-Many tourists and pilgrims form a big crowd everyday with uncountable pigeons.
+Many more temples dedicated to Ganesh, the elephant-headed God, Shiva Narsingha, Taleju, and others are situated in the Patan Durbar square.
+Many tourists and pilgrims form a big crowd every day with uncountable pigeons.

-Patan Durbar square was the Royal complex during the Malla Dynasty and stood as the capital part till the 17th century.
-The square is built of ancient palaces, temples, shrines and statues noted for their exquisite carvings.
-The last of Malla Dynasty was late king Tej Narsingh Malla.
-The Keshab Narayan Chowk, Taleju Bhawani Chowk and Sundari Chowk are main spots.
+Patan Durbar Square was the Royal complex during the Malla Dynasty and stood as the capital part till the 17th century.
+The square is built of ancient palaces, temples, shrines, and statues noted for their exquisite carvings.
+The last of the Malla Dynasty was the late king Tej Narsingh Malla.
+The Keshab Narayan Chowk, Taleju Bhawani Chowk, and Sundari Chowk are the main spots.
 The single stone pillar on which late king Yog Narendra Malla sits facing the Taleju Bhawani Temple to the cardinal direction of east and the Gigantic Bell to its right are also worth seeing.
-The important sites in Patan Durbar square include the Golden Gate and the Golden window of the old palace, beautiful, traditional metal crafts, Krishna temple with 21 golden pinnacles, the Royal bath of Sundari Chowk, Taleju temple, Viswa Nath Temple and Char Narayan Temple, which are the finest examples of wood carvings.
-The Bhimnsen Temple is famous for the magnificent golden balcony overlooking square.
+The important sites in Patan Durbar Square include the Golden Gate and the Golden Window of the old palace, beautiful, traditional metal crafts, Krishna temple with 21 golden pinnacles, the Royal bath of Sundari Chowk, Taleju temple, Viswa Nath Temple and Char Narayan Temple, which are the finest examples of wood carvings.
+The Bhimnsen Temple is famous for its magnificent golden balcony overlooking the square.
 Chyasi Dega Manga Hiti and Mulchowk are also interesting sites.

 Hiranya Varna Mahabihar

-This three storyed golden pagoda of Lokeshwar was built by king Bhaskar varma dated to 12th century A.D.
+This three-storeyed golden pagoda of Lokeshwar was built by King Bhaskar Varma dating to the 12th century A.D.
 It has a golden image of Lord Buddha on the upper floor and a large prayer wheel on a pedestal.
 Intricate decorative patterns on its outer wall add charm to the richness of this shrine.

 Kumbheshwar Mandir

 This temple was built by King Jayasthiti Malla.
-This is only the five storied pagoda in Patan, dedicated to Lord Shiva.
+This is only the five-storied pagoda in Patan, dedicated to Lord Shiva.
 The golden finial was added later in 1422 A.D.
-During his time, the pond was cleaned and various images of Ganesh, Sitala, Narayan, Basuki, Gauri, Kirtimukh and Ama Madevata were added around the pond and courtyard.
-It is belived that a natural spring within the courtyard of this temple has its source in the very popular holy lake of Gosainkunda.
+During his time, the pond was cleaned and various images of Ganesh, Sitala, Narayan, Basuki, Gauri, Kirtimukh, and Ama Madevata were added around the pond and courtyard.
+It is believed that a natural spring within the courtyard of this temple has its source in the very popular holy lake of Gosainkunda.
 Each year thousands of devotees visit here for bathing on the day of Janai Poornima.

 Jagat Narayan Temple